oconnor663/jacko.io/posts/snooze.md

 that cancelling futures works as well as it does.
-The crucial difference is that Rust knows how to `drop` a future and clean up the resources it owns, particularly the lock guards.[^unaliased] The OS can clean up a whole process when it exits, but it can't tell which threads within a process own what, and it can only trust that they clean up after themselves.
+The crucial difference is that Rust knows how to `drop` a future and clean up the resources it owns, particularly the lock guards.[^unaliased] The OS can clean up a whole process when it exits, but until then it doesn't know which thread owns what.

-[^unaliased]: Related to that, Rust knows that no part of an object is borrowed
+[^unaliased]: Rust also knows that no part of an object is borrowed at the
-    at the point where we `drop` it.
+    point where we `drop` it.

-Another way to deadlock with the non-async `foo` is to _pause_ the thread it's running on.
+It's also possible to deadlock with this version of `foo` if we _pause_ the thread it's running on.
 The Windows docs [warn us about this too][suspendthread]: "Calling `SuspendThread` on a thread that owns a synchronization object, such as a mutex or critical section, can lead to a deadlock if the calling thread tries to obtain a synchronization object owned by a suspended thread."
-The classic cause of these problems Unix is signal handlers, which hijack a thread whenever they run.[^signal_example][^signalfd][^signal_safe] Again there's nothing `foo` can realistically do to protect itself from this, so the general rule is "Don't pause threads."
+The classic cause of these problems Unix is signal handlers, which hijack a thread whenever they run.[^signal_example][^signalfd][^signal_safe] Again there's nothing `foo` can realistically do to protect itself from this, so the general rule is "Never pause a thread."

 [suspendthread]: https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-suspendthread